-When ankle arthroscopy first became available it was used primarily to look inside the ankle joint and make a diagnosis.
-Today, ankle arthroscopy is used to perform a wide range of surgical procedures including confirming a diagnosis, removing loose bodies, removing bone spurs, debriding excess inflamed synovial tissue, and fixing fractures of the joint surface.
+When knee arthroscopy first became widely available in the 1970's it was used primarily to look inside the knee joint and make a diagnosis.
+Today, knee arthroscopy is used in performing a wide range of different types of surgical procedures on the knee joint including confirming a diagnosis, removing loose bodies, removing or repairing a torn meniscus, reconstructing torn ligaments, repairing articular cartilage and fixing fractures of the joint surface.

-Your surgeon's goal is to fix or improve your problem by performing a suitable surgical procedure; the arthroscope is a tool that improves the surgeon's ability to perform that procedure.
+Your surgeon's goal is to fix or improve your problem by performing a suitable surgical procedure; the arthroscope is a tool that improves the surgeons ability to perform that procedure.
 The arthroscope image is magnified and allows the surgeon to see better and clearer.
 The arthroscope allows the surgeon to see and perform surgery using much smaller incisions.
 This results in less tissue damage to normal tissue and can shorten the healing process.
 But remember, the arthroscope is only a tool.
-The results that you can expect from a ankle arthroscopy depend on what is wrong with your ankle, what can be done inside your ankle to improve the problem and your effort at rehabilitation after the surgery.
+The results that you can expect from a knee arthroscopy depend on what is wrong with your knee, what can be done inside your knee to improve the problem and your effort at rehabilitation after the surgery.